jjmontesl/cubesviewer/doc/guide/cubesviewer-model.md

 ------

 Cubes supports the "label" attribute on every object.
-If available, CubesViewer will show this attribute when refering to Cubes, Dimensions, Hierarchies, Levels and other Cubes objects.
+If available, CubesViewer will show this attribute when referring to Cubes, Dimensions, Hierarchies, Levels and other Cubes objects.

 Date Filtering
 --------------